 Professional indemnity insurance

-1.3 In accordance with the disclosure requirements of the Provision of Services Regulations 2009, our professional indemnity insurer is Allied World Assurance Company Limited, 19th Floor, 20 Fenchurch Street, London, EC3M 3BY.
+1.3 In accordance with the disclosure requirements of the Provision of Services Regulations 2009, our professional indemnity insurer is Aqueous Underwriting, 10th Floor, 5 Churchill Place, London, E14 5HU.
 The territorial coverage is worldwide excluding professional business carried out from an office in the United States of America or Canada and excludes any action for a claim brought in any court in the United States of America or Canada.

 2 Investment services